If you’re struggling with histamine intolerance, you know how complex meal planning can be. Right?

 Based on the SIGHI guidelines, most peas seem to be okay in moderation for people with histamine issues.
 Green peas, green split peas, snow peas and yellow split peas are rated as a 1, meaning they’re considered moderately histamine friendly.

 I noticed the Histamine Intolerance Site specifically calls out yellow peas as “medium” in histamine, so that’s something to keep in mind.
-Their ratings may differ slightly from the SIGHI list.

-The takeaway seems to be most peas are decent bets, but yellow peas might be worth eating sparingly if histamine is a concern for you.
+The takeaway seems to be most peas are decent bets, but yellow peas might be a food to eat sparingly if histamine sensitivity is a concern for you.
 It’s smart to pay attention to your individual reactions too.
-We all tolerate foods differently.
-Plus, some people have other food sensitivities, beyond histamine intolerance ,that make certain foods off limits.

 Are There Other Biogenic Amines in Peas?

-Histamine is one type of biogenic amine, but there are others.
-If you have histamine intolerance, you may also be sensitive to other biogenic amines.
 Studies show that non-fermented plant-based foods may contain histamine or other biogenic amines.
 Some of the best examples are eggplant, avocado, tomato, spinach, and citrus fruits.
 (2)

 So, in summary, while biogenic amines play important biological roles, high levels may lead to undesirable impacts like off-flavors and food poisoning, especially if you can’t break down biogenic amines quickly.